Paul Rusesabagina

 Johnny Selman

-The painting style that Rwanda is most known for is called iminongo.
-Imigongo art is made from cow dung and was traditionally used to decorate the huts, pottery, and canvas with geometric patterns and spirals of black, white, red, and grey.
-The art was almost totally wiped out in the Genocide of 1994, but has fortunately been saved and is enjoying a return to the Rwandan culture.
+Imigongo art is made from cow dung and was traditionally used to decorate huts, pottery, and canvas with geometric patterns and spirals of black, white, red, and grey.
+The art was almost totally wiped out in the 1994 Genocide, but it has fortunately been saved and is enjoying a return to Rwandan culture.

 Rwanda